 If you have a patient who has recovered from COVID-19, and is interested in donating plasma, go to https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/donate-covid-19-plasma.

 Any patient who has had a potential exposure and is ill should NOT enter an ambulatory healthcare facility; remain at home to allow quarantine.
 Maintain contact via telephone or telemedicine methods.

 CDC recommends for patients aged ≥2 years to call 911 if any of the following are present:

-Anxiety of patients with infection with coronavirus and their close contacts, along with the general population, remains high.
-Reassure those who test positive to monitor their breathing and shortness of breath and to contact you for any worsening.
+Anxiety of patients infected with coronavirus and their close contacts, along with the general population, remains high.
+Reassure those who test positive to monitor their symptoms and to contact you if they worsen.

 The CDC offers a range of options for those experiencing anxiety, depression and who are at risk from self-harm or domestic violence: https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/managing-stress-anxiety.html

 CDC services include phone and text consultations for these issues at:

 Disaster Distress Helpline: call 1-800-985-5990, or text TalkWithUs to 66746

 National Domestic Violence Hotline: call 1-800-799-7233 and TTY 1-800-787-3224